-Research Grades

-Students are required to register for a minimum of 2 research credits during their time in the program.
-The research grade will be based the criteria listed in Appendix B&C.
+Research Grades: Students are required to register for a minimum of 2 and up to 6 research credits during their time in the program.
+The research grade will be based the criteria listed in the grading rubrics in the Appendix.